 Travel Health Resources

-The CDC contains comprehensive and up-to-date information on Traveler’s Health, including a country guide, advice on immunizations, illness and injury abroad, and diseases prevalent in different areas of the world.
+Authoritative, comprehensive and up-to-date information on Traveler’s Health, including country guides, advice on immunizations, illness and injury abroad, and diseases prevalent in different areas of the world.

 The Health Information section of the renowned Mayo Clinic’s website contains comprehensive information on hundreds of conditions, a symptom checker, and guides to drugs and supplements, tests and procedures.